A&M Youth

 Have you heard about the seats on the bus?

-Okay, so the seats in the bus are repaired...why aren't the pews at church repaired yet?
+Okay, so the seats in the bus are repaired...what if I miss the torn pews at church?
+Can we get those back?

 What if I have some allergies or dietary restrictions?